How to Protect Your Home from Mudslides

 • Sticking doors and windows, which may have slipped out of plumb when the ground shifted.

 Proper landscaping and hardscaping can help minimize the danger of mudslide damage.
 Keep plants trimmed to less than 18 inches high near buildings.
 Large heavy plants can break loose and cause severe damage.
-Also keep plants watered and healthy, and plant over any barren areas or spots with dead and dry vegetation.
+Also keep plants watered and healthy.
+If your property has any barren areas or spots with dead and dry vegetation, plant over them to help hold the soil in place.
+Consult a savvy local landscaper about landscaping for mudslide protection.

 Divert the Mudflow